 The supply and demand for products and services

-are discontinuous functions for prices.
+are discontinuous functions of prices.
 Fixing prices beyond critical levels,

 as the Venezuelan Government did, will result in the collapse of a market.

 Hugo Chavez used the funds from the sale of

 Venezuelan petroleum as his personal slush fund to use however he wanted,